chaunceygardiner/weewx-loopdata/README.md

 1. Restart WeeWX.

+## Checking for a Properly Running Installation

-1. After a reporting cycle runs, check navigate to `<weewx-url>/loopdata/ in your browser to see the default loopdata report.
+1. After a reporting cycle runs, navigate to `<weewx-url>/loopdata/ in your browser to see the default loopdata report.
 (Reports typcially run every 5 minutes.)

 ```